 Associate MIPs who are still in the process of developing their information services:

-MIPs in case studies
+MIPs in case studies and policy recommendations

 MIPs are regularly mentioned as good case practices in EU / international reports and recommendations: